Timothy Dexter: Life and works

 Despite his good fortune, his relationship with his family suffered.
 He frequently told visitors that his wife (who was alive) had died, and that the woman frequenting the building was simply her ghost.
 In one episode, Dexter faked his own death to see how people would react, and about 3,000 people attended Dexter's mock wake.
 When Dexter did not see his wife cry, he revealed the hoax and after the ceremony beat her with his cane for not sufficiently mourning his death.

+Dexter became a well-known eccentric figure in the town, known for his desire for high office.
+He wrote numerous petitions to local officials, asking for his nomination for public office.
+In March 1776, he was appointed "Informer of Deer."
+His job was to inform the townspeople when deer were in the area and to enforce the laws regarding deer hunting.
+Dexter is said to have been content with and proud of his position, despite the fact that there were no deer in the Newburyport area.
+He was re-elected to the position every year until March 1788.

 Writing

-At age 50, Dexter authored the book A Pickle for the Knowing Ones, also known as Plain Truth in a Homespun Dress.
-In which he complained about politicians, the clergy, and his wife.
+At age 50, Dexter authored the book A Pickle for the Knowing Ones, also known as Plain Truth in a Homespun Dress, in which he complained about politicians, the clergy, and his wife.
 The book contains 8,847 words and 33,864 letters, but without any punctuation and with unorthodox spelling and capitalization.
 Dexter also signs his name at the end of each chapter, as though they were letters.
 One section begins: